mattemoore/azure-swa-learning/README.md

 ## API

 1. Add API method using Azure Static Web Apps Extension --> Create Function
-1.

 ## Migrations

 ## TODO

-1. Setup `localsettings.json` to have env vars of local db creds passed into local Functions
 1. Modify HelloWorld function to call into database
 1. Setup env vars of live db creds sent into prod/staging Funcions + deal with
 1. setup migrations to run locally and when deployed